soyunparrrk/ELIZA2019/README.md

 ### Colophon

-Design and development by [Soyun Park](http://soyunparrrk.com/) at Royal Academy of Art, The Hague with the guidance of [Martijn de Heer](http://www.martijndeheer.nl/) as part of Coding class. <br>
+Design and development by [Soyun Park](http://soyunparrrk.com/) at Royal Academy of Art, in The Hague with the guidance of [Martijn de Heer](http://www.martijndeheer.nl/) as part of the Coding class. <br>
 Typeface Phase is by [Elias Hanzer](https://www.eliashanzer.com). <br>